gluon-lang/gluon/book/src/syntax-and-semantics.md

 #### Polymorphic records

-Records in gluon can also be polymorphic, that is, just like a function can be polymorphic over it's arguments or return type records can be polymorphic over the fields they contain.
+Records in gluon can also be polymorphic, that is, just like a function can be polymorphic over it's arguments or return type records can be polymorphic over the fields they contain (see also [Row type][].

 ```f#
 // `f` only requires that the record holds an `x` and `y` field